kevinfjiang/FuncNotify/README.md

 - [X] Add .env support
 - [X] Write Tests
 - [X] Add logger support
+- [X] Dropped support for 2.7, too annoying to mantain as metaclass was different
+- [X] Made super easy to add to (automated imports, define the decorator at the same time).
+- [ ] Separate tests
 - [ ] GitHub action auto deploymentt
 - [ ] Add Microsoft teams
 - [ ] Add Some other